 Has your boss ever given you tasks that you thought you wouldn’t be able to do, where you catch yourself in restless nights because of the pure pressure from that particular task?
 Have you ever thought about why your boss assigned you to that task?
 That’s because your boss sees something in you that you might not see in yourself.
-In most cases, they want to train you to be independent, self-motivated and take pride in your work.
-Our bosses are usually older, or at the very least, have vast experience in the field, knowing what it means to make mistakes, growing from every lesson they learned.
+In most cases, they want to train you to be independent, self-motivated, and take pride in your work.
+Our bosses are usually older or, at the very least, have vast experience in the field, knowing what it means to make mistakes and grow from every lesson they learn.
 In other words, they’ve been where you are!
 Follow your boss closely.
 You might learn how to think like them and eventually develop your own style.
 Be confident in your abilities and the path you’re going through!

 A good leader will never try to talk over people and always listens to new ideas.
 Have you seen in meetings how effective their style is and how people react to them?
 That’s because they learned how to listen more and only make comments when they had something significant to say.
 Mindful listening helps you better connect and understand what everyone is expecting from you.
 We can learn from our boss that active listening is sometimes more effective than talking.
 We know more when we listen!

 “Effective listening is more important than talking if you want to be truly influential when you communicate.” – Work Smarter Stress Less